siavooshpayandehazad/SoCDep2/README.txt

 	These would be the allowed turns on router 0.
 	The path to file should be specified in Config file by setting RoutingFilePath properly.

+	** IMPORTANT NOTE:: If the user doesnt specify the turns for a router, the router can NOT route in any direction.
 ===============================================================================
 Project Directory Map: